jazzband/website/docs/guidelines.md

 ### Contributions

-Projects must to add a `CONTRIBUTING.md` file to their repository so it's automatically displayed when new issues and pull requests are created.
+Projects have to add a `CONTRIBUTING.md` file to their repository so it's automatically displayed when new issues and pull requests are created.
 It needs to contain this header: